 If you are an Employee and have any questions, complaints, or disputes regarding the manner in which K12 handles or protects your Personal Data, please bring it to the attention of your local Human Resources representative.
 Complaints or disputes that cannot be remedied by your local Human Resources representative should be forwarded to the K12 Legal Department at the address above.

 If you are a Customer and have any questions, complaints, or disputes regarding the manner in which K12 handles or protects your Personal Data, please bring it to the attention of the K12 Legal Department at the address above.

 With respect to any complaints regarding this Policy received from any Employee concerning EU Employee Personal Data that cannot be resolved through K12's internal processes, K12 agrees to cooperate and comply with the primary EU data protection authority for the data controller in question, and, where required, to take appropriate steps to address any adverse effects and assure future compliance.

 With respect to any complaints regarding this Policy received from any Customer that cannot be resolved through K12's internal process, K12 agrees to participate in the dispute resolution procedures set forth by Judicial Arbitration and Mediation Services.
-In the event that K12 or Judicial Arbitration and Mediation Services concludes that K12 did not comply with the Policy, K12 will take appropriate steps to address any adverse effects and assure future compliance.
+In the event that K12 or Judicial Arbitration and Mediation Services conclude that K12 did not comply with the Policy, K12 will take appropriate steps to address any adverse effects and assure future compliance.